Selling a House with Asbestos: What Are the Key Considerations?

 - Real Estate with Asbestos: Buyers might avoid homes with asbestos due to health worries.

-- California Market: In California, where rules are strict, the effect on value may be greater.
+- California Market: The strict rules in California may have a greater effect on value.
 Sellers need to be clear and honest.

 What Are the Seller’s Obligations Regarding Asbestos Disclosure?